gramineproject/graphene/Examples/java-blockchain-demo/README.md

 and requirements for applications running under Graphene-SGX.

 # Additional Prerequisites:
-    1) An OpenJDK deployed in folder /opt (default: /opt/jdk)
+    1) An OpenJDK installed in folder /opt (default: /opt/jdk)
     2) Gradle installed on system
     3) Gradle proxy configured in ~/.gradle/gradle.properties if behind firewall